Invarion/invarion-docs/docs/rapidplan/the-tools-palette/road-tools/other-road-tools/road-infrastructure-tools.md

 - Draw your road
 - Select the **Crosswalk** tool from the Infrastructure tab in the Tools palette
-- Place your cursor where you want the crosswalk to start and left click your mouse once to start drawing
+- Place your cursor where you want the crosswalk to start and **Left click** your mouse once to start drawing
 - **Right click** to finish drawing

     ![Crosswalks](./assets/Crosswalks.png)